James Ramsden (politician): Political career

-Ramsden sat as Member of Parliament for Harrogate from 1954 to 1974.
+Ramsden sat as member of parliament for Harrogate from 1954 to 1974.
 He served under Harold Macmillan as Under-Secretary of State and Financial Secretary for War from 1960 to 1963 and under Sir Alec Douglas-Home as Secretary of State for War from 1963 to 1964.
 At the April 1964 reshuffle, the former cabinet positions of First Lord of the Admiralty and Secretary of State for Air, along with Ramsden's post, were incorporated into an expanded Ministry of Defence, under the leadership of the new position of Secretary of State for Defence.
 Ramsden was appointed Minister of State for the Army at the Ministry of Defence, a post he held until the Douglas-Home government fell in October 1964.
 He was sworn in as a member of the Privy Council in 1963.

 Ramsden was interviewed in 2012 as part of The History of Parliament's oral history project.

 Personal life

 Ramsden married Juliet Ponsonby, daughter of Conservative politician Charles Ponsonby.
 Their youngest child was the artist Charlotte Cheverton, who died in a car accident in 1991.

-He died in March 2020 at the age of 96.
+Ramsden died in March 2020 at the age of 96.